Brendonovich/prisma-client-rust/docs/src/pages/getting-started/setup.md

 generator client {
     // Corresponds to the cargo alias created earlier provider      = "cargo prisma"
-    // The location to generate the schema.
+    // The location to generate the client.
 Is relative to the position of the schema output        = "../src/prisma.rs"
 }